Private Sector To Get Massive Opportunities From ITZ: MD PTDC - UrduPoint

 Private Sector To Get Massive Opportunities From ITZ: MD PTDC

-Managing Director Pakistan Tourism Development Authority (PTDC), Aftab-ur-Rehman on Thursday said the private sector would achieve great opportunities and benefits from Integrated Tourism Zones (ITZs) in Khyber Pakhtunkhwa
+Managing Director of Pakistan Tourism Development Corporation (PTDC) Aftab-ur-Rehman Rana on Thursday said the private sector would achieve great opportunities and benefits from Integrated Tourism Zones in Khyber Pakhtunkhwa

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :Managing Director Pakistan Tourism Development Authority (PTDC), Aftab-ur-Rehman on Thursday said the private sector would achieve great opportunities and benefits from Integrated Tourism Zones (ITZs) in Khyber Pakhtunkhwa.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :Managing Director of Pakistan Tourism Development Corporation (PTDC) Aftab-ur-Rehman Rana on Thursday said the private sector would achieve great opportunities and benefits from Integrated Tourism Zones in Khyber Pakhtunkhwa.

-Addressing an Investment Readiness Conference for KP Integrated Tourism Zones (ITZs) at a local hotel here, he said the initiative would boost up tourism and strengthen the country's economy.
+Addressing an Investment Readiness Conference for Khyber Pakhtunkhwa (KP) Integrated Tourism Zones (ITZs) at a local hotel here, he said the initiative would boost tourism and strengthen the country's economy.

 Investment Conference on 'Integrated Tourism Zones in Khyber Pakhtunkhwa' (ITZ) was organized by Khyber Pakhtunkhwa Culture & Tourism Authority & KITE to mobilize private sector investments and to promote responsible tourism.

-He further said the KP government was committed to involve private partners sector to invest in Integrated Tourism Zones (ITZs) in the province.
-The Khyber Pakhtunkhwa, Azad Jammu & Kashmir (AJK) and Northern Areas have rich natural potential of tourism as huge number of foreign and domestic tourists visit these areas, he added.
+He further said the KP government was committed to involve private partners sector to invest in ITZs in the province.
+The Khyber Pakhtunkhwa, Azad Jammu & Kashmir (AJK) and Northern Areas have rich natural potential for tourism as a huge number of foreign and domestic tourists visit these areas, he added.

 Aftab said the PTDC had constructed several hotels with the help of private partners to facilitate the visitors, adding there was a dire need of contribution by everyone to yield desired results of Integrated Tourism Zones.